coderdark/unit-test/README.md

 ## Searching Dom
 Using `screen` from the `@testing-library/react`, you can use the `find` (Async, keeps retrying depending on the timeout provided) or `get` methods to find an element within the DOM.

-## Spies, Mocks, Stubs
+## Mocks
 To fake methods or values in your testing. `mocks` are placeholders with your custom code for functions. `spy` are spies for functions and methods. `vi` is for vitest and `jest` is for jest when mocking, spying and stubbing.
+You can learn about mocks, stubs and spies here: https://phalanxhead.dev/jest-book/jest/mock_stub_spy.html
 + Spy - https://vitest.dev/guide/mocking.html#spy-on-an-object-returned-from-a-function

 Here `spy` is spying for any time the `console.log` method is called.